mondoohq/docs/docs/mql/resources/network-pack/README.md

 description: The Network resource pack lets you use MQL to query and assess the security of domains and network services.
 ---

-# Mondoo Network Resource Pack Reference
+# Network MQL Resource Pack Reference

 The Network resource pack lets you use MQL to query and assess the security of domains and network services.